Samajwadi Party MP Azam Khan, wife, son sent to judicial custody

 Rampur’s Additional District Judge Dhirendra Kumar on Monday rejected an anticipatory bail plea filed by the family and issued non-bailable warrants and a notice for attaching their property.
 On Wednesday, the three family members surrendered before the court, which sent them to judicial custody.

-In a tweet, the SP accused the ruling BJP of vendetta against the powerful politician.
+Without questioning the judge's ruling, SP president Akhilesh Yadav suggested that the BJP government was indulging in vendetta against the politician.
 A Rampur BJP leader Akash Saxena had lodged an FIR at Gang police station on January 3, 2019 alleging fraud related to Abdullah Azam’s two birth certificates.
 In April, police filed the charge sheet in court.

 It alleged that Azam Khan’s son also had two passports and two PAN cards.
 In one birth certificate, issued by the Rampur municipality, Abdullah's birth date was mentioned as January 1, 1993.
 The other certificate said he was born in Lucknow on September 30, 1990, according to the charge against him.